Emem-Data/MessyData2/README.md

 ![image](https://github.com/Emem-Data/MessyData2/assets/103915142/0176b38d-86a8-47f2-9a79-7bcd79d3eae3)

-The Mean age of the Column is 35, and so each of the NULL values was replaced with the age '35'.
+The Mean age of the Column is 35, and so each of the NULL values were replaced with the age '35'.

 Now let's fix the Email column.

 ## 7. EMAIL COLUMN CLEANING
 We already noted that there is only one null value in the email column, but beyond that, there are a lot of inconsistencies in the column.
-Some email addresses don't contain a domain name.
-We also see that in between some emails, we have a "firstname.lastname@domain.com" format. there shouldn't be a "." in-between the email address, so we'd handle that.
+Some email addresses don't contain domain name.
+We also see that in between some emails, we have a "firstname.lastname@domain.com" format.
+There shouldn't be a "." in between the email address, so we'd handle that.

 Starting with the second error, we would replace the dot in between the first name and last name with an empty string.